AWS SDK Version 3 for .NET

 Gets and sets the property ClientMetadata.

-A map of custom key-value pairs that you can provide as input for certain custom workflows that this action triggers.
+A map of custom key-value pairs that you can provide as input for any custom workflows that this action triggers.
+You create custom workflows by assigning Lambda functions to user pool triggers.

 When you use the ClientMetadata parameter, note that Amazon Cognito won't do the following: